dallaszkorben/homeflix/Wiki/preparation.md

 sudo bash -c 'echo -e "sleep 20" >> /usr/local/bin/startplayem.sh'
 sudo bash -c 'echo -e "sudo systemctl restart apache2" >> /usr/local/bin/startplayem.sh'
 ```
+Reason of using '"'"'
+You are not allowed to escape single quote inside single quote.
+Explanation of how '"'"' is interpreted as just ':

+' End first quotation which uses single quotes.
+" Start second quotation, using double-quotes.
+' Quoted character.
+" End second quotation, using double-quotes.
+' Start third quotation, using single quotes.

 Modify the crontab config file to make the script run after the reboot automatically
 ```sh